prlakshm/maps/README.md

 verbose' to change the mode of the application.
 The user can input the command 'load' to load a csv file into the application.
 The user can input the command 'view' to view the loaded csv file.
 The user can input the command 'search' to search for a term in the loaded csv file.
+They can clear the command history using the "clear" command.
 The user can also register new commands using the 'register' command.

 The user can also input 'broadband' to find the broadband percent from the state and county.
 Lastly, the user can 'searchareas' by a keyword to search for areas